operio-dev/operio-whitepaper/docs/04_architecture.md

 ### Learning Moats That Widen with Time

 Traditional software depreciates from the moment of deployment.
 Operio is a learning entity.
 With every task executed, every decision made, and every outcome observed, its Contextual Memory Layer becomes richer and its predictive models more accurate.
-Customer data doesn't just reside in our system—it actively makes the system smarter for them.
+Customer data doesn't just reside in our system, it actively makes the system smarter for them.

 This creates a powerful, self-reinforcing value loop.
 The longer an organization uses Operio, the more intelligent and indispensable it becomes, creating a moat built not on vendor lock-in but on undeniable, compounding value unique to each customer's operational reality.